 #9 Vertical Jump

 Using a piece or chalk or a marker of some sort, stand close to a wall, and jump as high as you can reaching tall, marking your vertical jump at the top, before landing softly on the ground.
 Repeat this 4 times, aiming to get higher each time.

 #10 Cool Down

-Just like your warm up, while bring your heart rate down, include the same mobility exercises to free up an tight areas you did in the warm up.
+Just like your warm-up, while bringing your heart rate down, include the same mobility exercises to free up any tight areas that you did in the warm up.